Where We Be

 Now THAT'S a sea cave

-The seafood chowder at The Caves Restaurant is not only tasty but World Famous (whaddya mean you haven't
+The seafood chowder at The Caves Restaurant is not only tasty but also World Famous!

-heard of it?).
-The fish and chips made with flaky haddock was also probably the best we've ever tasted.
+The fish and chips made with flaky haddock was some of the best we've ever tasted.

 Golden wetlands stretch for miles in front of a dramatic headland

-If you like lighthouses, Canada's Maritime Provinces are a must-see on your travel list.
+If you like lighthouses, Canada's Maritime Provinces are a must-see.
 This one is in West Quaco near Gardner Creek.

 Looking out from the lighthouse, you can see (and hear) the water rushing out as the tides change on the Bay of Fundy